 Many recipes for fermenting rice simply soak the rice in water at room temperature for a period of about 12-24 hours.

 Grab a big bowl, cover your rice with water, put a lid on, and check it in about a day.
 That’s all you have to do.

 Drain off the rice water or save it for future batches.
 Then, cook the rice, reducing the cooking time because fermentation softens the grain.

 Some research shows that baking soda may further help reduce the phytic acid, so feel free to throw a pinch of baking soda in the mix for soaking [R].

 Around 75 to 86 degrees Fahrenheit is optimal for rice fermentation, and this holds true with traditional methods of rice fermentation too.
-If your house isn’t this warm, consider putting the rice in an Instant Pot and use the yogurt setting [R, R].
+If your house isn’t this warm, consider putting the rice in an Instant Pot and using the yogurt setting [R, R].

 Be aware that if you ferment rice too long, it will become rice wine; not exactly what we are after in this post or for the best gut healing.

 Save the soaking water each time.
 This will speed up the fermentation next time and reduce the anti-nutrients more quickly in subsequent fermented rice batches.